How do I answer a statement?

 Dignitas is a collaborative site for keeping track of statements made by politicians.
 That is why every answer counts and we thank you for your help.
 Here is a guide to writing an answer that is as useful as possible.

-Answer forminsert_link
+Answer form

 At the end of the statement page there is a form for composing an answer.
 It has only two fields:

-• Content: The format is free, but you can use the button toolbar for formatting.
+- Content: The format is free, but you can use the button toolbar for formatting.
 If you need more complex formatting, then below the field you will find links to the complete documentation of the Markdown syntax.

-• Verdict: Optionally, choose a verdict if you think your answer can decide the truth value of the statement.
+- Verdict: Optionally, choose a verdict if you think your answer can decide the truth value of the statement.
 The verdict applies only to your answer, but a moderator can accept it to adjudicate the statement.

 After publication, you can edit the answer whenever you want to improve it.
 Don't forget that the rest of the community can edit your answer as well.

-Build an argumentinsert_link
+Build an argument

 A short answer helps, but a more detailed explanation is more convincing.